Biking in Chugach State Park

 - Wolverine Bowl Trail

-- Middle Fork Loop from intersection of Near Point to signed end of Homestead Road
+- Middle Fork Loop from intersection of Wolverine Bowl Trail to closure sign (approximately 3/4 mile)

 - South Fork Rim Trail